 This is the most accurate and up to date census available.
-If we take the areas of predominantly Azerbaijani speaking population, that is East Azerbaijan, Zanjan, Ardabil and half of West Azerbaijan (although thereare sources that mention majority Kurdish speakers), we obtain: 6.96 million.
+If we take the areas of predominantly Azerbaijani speaking population, that is East Azerbaijan, Zanjan, Ardabil and half of West Azerbaijan (although there are sources that mention majority Kurdish speakers as much as 70% and the Kurdish birthrate is actually higher than the national average), we obtain: 6.96 million.
 So this is rounded up to 7 million.
-If we assume 1.5 million in Qazvin, Hamadan (actual statistics done put Turcophone population at 28%), Gilan, Arak and everywhere else in Iran except Tehran, we can safely say it is 1.5 million.
+If we assume 1.5 million in Qazvin, Hamadan (actual statistics done put Turcophone population at 28% mainly in the low populated areas of Bahar, Razan and Kabudar Ahang), Gilan (at most 10%), Arak and everywhere else in Iran except Tehran, we can safely say it is 1.5 million.
 This is now 8.5 million.
 Now in Tehran, about 95% of people speak Persian as their first language according to Hamshahri and many Azerbaijanis there have adopted Persian, have mixed with other Iranians and have become "Tehranis".
-Despite this, if we assume 4 million Azerbaijani Turcophones in Tehran (which is an upperboud), we obtain 12.5 million.
+Despite this, if we assume 4 million Azerbaijani Turcophones in Tehran (which is an upperbound), we obtain 12.5 million.
 Thus this is also close to the ethnologue 2009 edition and this was an upperbound.
-In reality there are Tats, Talysh, Kurds, Armenians, Assyrians and standard Parsi-Dari speakers in East Azerbaijan, Ardabil and Zanjan as well.
+In reality there are Tats, Talysh, Kurds, Armenians, Assyrians and standard Parsi-Dari speakers in East Azerbaijan, Ardabil and Zanjan as well and many Azerbaijanis in Tehran have become Tehranis.